git-comment/git-comment/README.md

 # git-comment

-Annotations for git commits.
+Comments for git commits and files.
 Open and distributed collaboration around code and other version-controlled text and resources.

 ## why?